mountainai/cavt/README.md

 ### Usage
 For space limitation,send two CavT model files trained on the EmotiW-EP dataset and DAiSEE dataset upon request.
-Then put them under optimal_checkpoint directory.
+Then put them under optimal_checkpoint directory (create it if no existed).

 Step 1: run OpenFace [https://github.com/TadasBaltrusaitis/OpenFace/wiki](https://github.com/TadasBaltrusaitis/OpenFace/wiki)
    with Docker to perform face extraction on multiple videos.